by Karen Weiland, Advanced Master Gardener

 A few things to consider before actually planting the tree is location, season and type of tree.

 Lay out a sheet of plastic or canvas or have a wheelbarrow nearby to throw dirt into.
-Dig the hole two times as big around as the root spread.
+Dig the hole two times as big around as the root spread of the tree you are planting.
 Only dig as deep as the height of the root ball.
 You will want solid, undisturbed soil under your tree so that it does not settle after the tree is planted.
+Be sure to locate the root flare of the tree.
+The root flare, also called the trunk flare, is where the first main roots attach to the trunk.
+Make sure there is not excessive soil built up around the trunk of the tree that could lead to eventual decline of the tree.

-I recently planted several 10-12 foot, containerized trees.
-The roots were rather dense so I loosened them by making several vertical cuts around the root ball and then gently pulled some of the roots away from the ball.
+The roots on containerized trees can be rather dense so loosen them by making several vertical cuts around the root ball and then gently pull some of the roots away from the ball.
+If the root system has begun to encircle the root ball, it is important to shave the root system with a hand saw before planting.
+Cut off the outer inch of the roots all the way around the sides and bottom.
+This will encourage lateral rooting into the soil.
 According to the University of Missouri Extension website, recent studies have shown that trees root much more slowly in high-density soil than in loosened soil and in most soils, 90 percent of the actively absorbing root tips are located in the upper 12 inches of the root ball.
-Taking this information into account, I tapered the sides of my hole to give the upper root system some loose soil to grow into.
+Taking this information into account, taper the sides of your hole to give the upper root system some loose soil to grow into.

-Mix the top and subsoil together, and if it is a light, droughty soil, mix in one-part peat moss to two-parts soil.
-Backfill the hole to within one half to three quarters full and fill with water.
+Backfill the hole using the same soil you took out, to within one half to three quarters full and fill with water.
 I mix a root stimulator product that I bought at a local nursery, with my water.
 Once that has drained, finish filling with the remaining soil.
 Water again and do not tamp the soil.
 Finish with a 2-3 inch layer of mulch, keeping it away from the trunk of the tree.
-Do not create a sloping mound of mulch around the trunk as this will lead to a slow death for your tree.
+Do not create a sloping mound of mulch (aka volcano mulching) around the trunk as this will lead to a slow death for your tree.
 To keep weeds from growing through the mulch, lay down multiple layers of newspaper.
-Mulching will also help keep the roots cooler in the summer and it will help retain moisture.
+Mulching will also help keep the roots cooler in the summer and retain moisture.
+Keep a close eye on your tree for any signs of drought.
 Depending on how much rainfall is had, you may need to water regularly during the first couple of years.

 As always, Happy Gardening!